Asianboi-sudo/WHSTechNotes/journal.md

 evidence- the article explains that IKEA launched a roblox store called "the co-worker game", and some people can apply for paid roles inside the game. reason - this shows that ikea is blending gaming with real life job experience. by paying people to work in roblox, ikea is using a real creative way to connect with the younger audiences and give them a real sense of world responsibility and also to promote the brand in a fun way
  This response used AI.

+# september 30, 2025
+The meaning of 67 comes from a music video called Doot Doot by rapper Skrilla.
+There is no real meaning behind it a catchy phrase people say. not everyone says it people use it but not as before. the meaning of 67 is catchy to say. but the phrase have gotten old.
+Students will say it like once in maybe.But the meaning just comes from a song.